The Queensland Parliament must be reformed to reflect the political diversity of the people of Queensland through proportional representation.

-- Fund educational and support programmes to assist Aboriginal and Torres Strait Islander people to take their place in government processes as voters, participants in planning and community consultation processes and as parliamentary and local government representatives.
+- Fund education and support programmes to assist Aboriginal and Torres Strait Islander people to participate fully in government processes and community consultation processes.

-- Provide non-government members of parliament with adequate resources (including an equitable number of staff) to enable them to effectively carry out their responsibilities.
+- Provide non-government members of parliament with adequate resources to enable them to effectively carry out their responsibilities.

-- Investigate an appropriate cap for election campaign expenditure.
+- Enact appropriate caps for political donations and campaign expenditure.

-- Change electoral law so that donations must be declared in the clearest manner as possible before elections.
+- Change electoral law so that donations must be declared before funds become available for use.